Deep networks learn to parse uniform-depth context-free languages from local statistics: Iterative learning algorithm

 Since the root is independent of $\mathrm{type}(\mathrm{LCA})$, $\expec{X^{(0)}\Big|\mathrm{type}(\mathrm{LCA})}$ equals the root prior deterministically, and the second term on the right-hand side above vanishes.
 For the binary and both ternary terms, the type of the last production rule is fixed.
-Hence, we can factorize these terms into a factor depending purely on the level-$L$ rules tensor, and a root-to-level-$(L\,{-}\,1)$-nonterminal covariance,
+Hence, these terms factorize into the product of the level-$\ell$ rules tensor and the root-to-level-$(\ell\,{-}\,1)$-nonterminal covariance,

 Finally, denoting with $p_{\mathrm{bin}}$, $p_{\mathrm{ter}}$ and $p_{\mathrm{cross}}$ the probabilities of the different LCA types,